 Conduct through social media should reflect Christian principles and values for which the school stands.
-Anyone who brings disgrace upon the school, whether it be school or community related, will be subject to immediate disciplinary action.
+Anyone, including parents, who brings disgrace upon the school, whether it be school or community related, will be subject to immediate disciplinary action which can include detention, suspension, probation, or expulsion.